lemonade-sdk/infinity-arcade/README.md

    lemonade-arcade
    ```

-2. The application will automatically open in your web browser at `http://localhost:8080`
+2. The application will automatically open in your web browser at `http://localhost:8080`.

-3. Check that the status indicator shows Lemonade Server is online (🍋)
+3. Check that the status indicator shows Lemonade Server is online (🍋).

-4. Select a model from the dropdown
+4. Select a model from the dropdown.

 5. Enter a game description in the prompt box, for example:
    - "Create a snake game but the food moves around"
-   - "Make a space invaders clone with rainbow colors"
+   - "Make space invaders with rainbow colors"
    - "Build a simple platformer where you collect coins"

 6. Click "Create Game" and watch the magic happen!

-7. Once generated, the game will automatically launch and be added to your library
+7. Once generated, the game will automatically launch and be added to your library.

-8. Click any game in your library to play it again
+8. Click any game in your library to play it again.

-9. Hover over games and click the X button to delete games you no longer want
+9. Hover over games and click the X button to delete games you no longer want.
+Right click games to get their Python source code and prompt.

 ## Game Generation

 Games are generated with the following constraints:
-- Pure Python using the pygame library only
+- Pure Python using the pygame library only.
-- No external images, sounds, or asset files
+- No external images, sounds, or asset files.
-- Complete and playable with proper game mechanics
+- Complete and playable with proper game mechanics.
-- Proper event handling and game loops
+- Proper event handling and game loops.
-- Visual appeal using pygame's built-in drawing functions
+- Visual appeal using pygame's built-in drawing functions.

+> Note: LLMs are imperfect, and may fail to generate the game you asked for or fail to generate a functioning game at all.
+Code-tuned LLMs of size 24B or larger are strongly recommended.

-## File Structure
+## Game Cache

+Games are cached under the `.lemonade-arcade` folder in your home directory.

 ```
 ~/.lemonade-arcade/